evertjr/mass-renamer-extension/README.md

 # Mass Renamer Extension for VSCode

-## A powerful and easy to use extension for batch renaming files in Visual Studio Code
+## A powerful and easy-to-use extension for batch renaming files in Visual Studio Code

 Mass Rename is an intuitive extension that allows you to rename multiple files and folders quickly and easily within your VSCode workspace.

 ## Features

 - Batch rename files and folders with a simple right-click
-- Edit file names in a familiar text editor interface
-- Preserves folder structure during renaming
+- Leverage the full power of the VSCode text editor to easily rename and move files
 - Can move files and create new folders during the operation
-- Since it's a text file, you can use AI to help you make complex changes
+- You can easily use LLMs to help you make complex changes
+- Automatically avoid files and folders in .gitignore

 ## How to Use